Gid3onJura/ai-t/README.md

 `npx prisma studio` interface to look in the database

-`npx prisma generate` generate the schema
+`npx prisma generate` generate the schema if you have new models